syncfusion-content/windowsforms-docs/WindowsForms/SkinManager/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img4.png)

 ![](Getting-Started_images/Getting-Started_img5.png)

-## Adding themes to Controls with Skin Manager at Designer Time
+## Adding themes to controls with skin manager at designer time

 Once the SkinManager is applied to a parent form or container, the new controls being added to it will also be updated with the theme applied in the SkinManager.